 Here in Bend, gardening is more challenging.
 We planted three squash plants months ago and have harvested one zucchini.
 One.

 Perhaps you’ve had better luck and have some zucchini in need of a recipe.
 This is it.
+(Well this and Zucchini Salad, another must try!)
 The cooking part of this dish amounts to boiling pasta.
 While it cooks you’ll julienne the zucchini, juice and zest a lemon, chop green olives and shred some cheese.
 Pouring the steaming pasta water over the zucchini cooks it just enough; then toss everything together and dinner’s ready.

 Zucchini Spaghetti with Olives Pecorino and Pine Nuts